Miramar Restoration: the story so far

 Background

 The 600-seat Miramar theatre lies at the heart of the Playa district of Havana.
 Originally built as a theatre, over time the building was used as a cinema and meeting place for local people.
-Like most buildings in Cuba it has been battered by hurricanes and degraded by humidity.
+Like most buildings in Cuba it had been battered by hurricanes and degraded by humidity.
 But due to a chronic shortage of funds the theatre never received the regular maintenance required in that climate, and fell into decay.

 - Find out more about the theatre and the people who use it